Malawi Register Travel insurance Destinations

 Reserves and safaris

-There are inherent risks associated with viewing wildlife (both marine and on land), particularly on foot or at close range.
+There are inherent risks associated with viewing wildlife (both in water and on land), particularly on foot or at close range.
 Always maintain a safe distance when observing wildlife and avoid leaving the vehicle unless it is deemed safe to do so by professional guides and wardens.
 Use only reputable and professional guides or tour operators, and closely follow park regulations and wardens’ advice.

 Student visa: Required